sbnkwanyana/alx-higher_level_programming/0x00-python-hello_world/README.md

 # Tasks

 0. Run Python file

  Write a Shell script that runs a Python script.
  The Python file name will be saved in the environment variable $PYFILE
 1. Run inline

  Write a Shell script that runs Python code.
  The Python code will be saved in the environment variable $PYCODE
 2. Hello, print

  Write a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
  Use the function print
 3. Print integer

- Complete this [source code] in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.
+ Complete this [source code](https://github.com/holbertonschool/0x00.py/blob/master/3-print_number.py) in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.
- You can find the source code here
  The output of the script should be: the number, followed by Battery street, followed by a new line